 The Fund invests primarily in equity securities, principally common and preferred stocks, of companies with market capitalizations that fall within the range of the Russell 1000® Value Index.
-As of December 31, 2012, the range of the Index was $317 million to $389.6 billion, but it is expected to change frequently.
+As of December 31, 2013, the range of the Index was $1.1 billion to $500.7 billion, but it is expected to change frequently.

 The Subadviser employs a fundamental, bottom-up research driven approach to identify companies for investment by the Fund.
 The Subadviser focuses on those companies that it believes have higher quality businesses that are undervalued by the market relative to what the Subadviser believes to be their fair value.
 The Subadviser also looks for one or more catalysts that may help the company realize that fair value.

 The Subadviser seeks to identify higher quality companies by focusing on the following attributes: